The best wireless surround sound systems, tested and reviewed

 Cons

-Best sound quality: Bluesound PULSE system
+Best for high-resolution audio: Bluesound PULSE system

 Why it made the cut: Audiophile-grade sound combines with powerful internal processing in a system that can expand to multiroom audio.